 The overarching goal of One Providence for Youth is to provide youth with a set of work-related experiences that can better prepare them to succeed in employment.
-One Providence for Youth programs must:
+One Providence for Youth programs will:

-- Offer developmentally appropriate experiences for youth and provide tiered work experiences that build skills, career exposure, and work readiness, year over year. - Build social and emotional learning competencies tailored to the developmental needs of the target population and enhance employability options. - Include summer experiences to complement their school-year academic and after school activities, including work-based learning experiences.
+- Offer developmentally appropriate experiences for youth and provide tiered work experiences that build skills, career exposure, and work readiness, year over year. - Build social and emotional learning competencies tailored to the developmental needs of the target population and enhance employability options. - Include year-long experiences to complement their school-year academic and after school activities, including work-based learning experiences.

-The Office of Economic Opportunity seeks proposals that address the needs of our diverse youth population.
+In addition to the items listed above, the Office of Economic Opportunity seeks proposals that address the needs of our diverse youth population.
 For this reason, this RFP includes priorities for, but not limited to:

 - Youth who are off-track to graduate (Summer school/learning participants)

 - Youth with disabilities

 - English Language Learners

 - Youth with interrupted formal schooling

 - Out of School Youth

+- Current or previous justice involved Youth

+- Homeless Youth

+- Foster care youth

+- Out of School Youth

+- In School Youth with priorities from the following schools:

+- Mt.
+Pleasant High School

+- Hope High School

+- Central High School

+- Dr. Jorge Alvarez High School